 You’ve probably heard about Instagram’s new terms of service, which claim the right to sell your photos.
 [Update: Instagram has posted a “that’s not what we meant!” statement and promised to revise that section.]

 To help us deliver interesting paid or sponsored content or promotions, you agree that a business or other entity may pay us to display your username, likeness, photos (along with any associated metadata), and/or actions you take, in connection with paid or sponsored content or promotions, without any compensation to you.

 Monetization is one thing, but selling my creative output, using it or my likeness for advertising, without my permission?
 That’s stepping over the line.
 Add this to the recent decision to hide image previews from Twitter, and a pattern emerges of a service that was once open and free starting to close ranks.

 I’m not personally worried about Instagram in particular.
 I’ve only really dabbled in it over the last few months, treating it most of the time as a first draft for Flickr.
 I have maybe 50 photos and a handful of followers, and most of the people I follow there are also on other networks.
-If Instagram doesn’t back down or clarify the language, I can easily repost the photos I want to keep online and go somewhere else.
-[Update: Instagram has posted a "that's not what we meant!" statement and promised to revise that section.]
+If Instagram doesn’t back down or clarify the language [Update: they did], I can easily repost the photos I want to keep online and go somewhere else.

 I am worried about the trend it highlights: You can’t always rely on social media.

 And I am worried about the fact that these changes were announced after the Facebook acquisition went through, and after Facebook revised their terms so that they no longer have to put new terms of service to a vote.
 I’ve got a lot more invested in Facebook than I have in Instagram.

 Where Have All The Photos Gone?